vk2diy/classe2-calculator/README.md

 The traditional unix style command-line interface is typically transactional, which is to say that a particular execution goal is explicitly specified (setting the program "mode" and often all related inputs) and then the program runs and returns its output.
 This is an approach which works well for specific tasks and is well suited to automation but begins to prove tedious when very high numbers of iterative executions may be required to explore a potential solution space.

-Recognising that the design problem for Class E power amplifiers is essentially a system of interdependant equations which may be approached with differing design goals, it would be feasible to turn to mathematics for some high level toolkits for exploring the solution space and determining potentially interesting areas which may be worth reporting.
+Recognising that the design problem for Class-E power amplifiers is essentially a system of interdependant equations which may be approached with differing design goals, it would be feasible to turn to mathematics for some high level toolkits for exploring the solution space and determining potentially interesting areas which may be worth reporting.
 For example, using [iterative methods](https://en.wikipedia.org/wiki/Iterative_method).

 However, because we're really just interested in our specific problem at this stage, we'll keep things transactional for simplicity.